ITISEnricoFermi/enforce-mysql/README.md

 $ npm install
 ```

-And then run a test
+And then try a test run

 ```shell
 $ npm run dev